hamedvalizadeh/dot-net/Sample-Scenarios/dotnet-4.5-CICD/Scenario.md

 ### Create Pipeline

-now every thing seems to be ready to create the pipeline in Azure DevOps panel to handle the CI/CD task we desire. to do so, first of all navigate to the project `Net45CICD` in Azure DevOps panel, from the left pane click on `Pipeline` then on `Library`. in the opened page click on the `+ Variable Group`; in the opened page enter `Project Paths` for the field `Variable group name` and and then under `Variables` section click on `+ Add` button and in the field Name enter `IIS_Folder_Path` and and in the files `Value` enter `C:\inetpub\wwwroot\Net45CICDHost`, and finally click on `Save` button.
+now every thing seems to be ready to create the pipeline in Azure DevOps panel to handle the CI/CD task we desire. to do so, first of all navigate to the project `Net45CICD` in Azure DevOps panel, from the left pane click on `Pipeline` then on `Library`. in the opened page click on the `+ Variable Group`; in the opened page enter `Project Paths` for the field `Variable group name` and and then under `Variables` section click on `+ Add` button and in the field Name enter `IIS_Folder_Path` and and in the field `Value` enter `C:\inetpub\wwwroot\Net45CICDHost`, and finally click on `Save` button.

 ![](6.png)